 “… a memorable sabbatical under the shadow of St. Peter’s”

 V. Application Process

-1. Application form with passport-size photo (N.B. the form is different for the two programs – please select the appropriate one).
+1. Application form with passport-size photo (N.B. the form is different for the single three month sabbatical and modules – please select the appropriate one).

 3. Medical report

 Acceptance is made on a first come, first served basis after all documents have been received in our Rome office from one year to two months prior to the session (the sooner, the better as the program in both semesters can fill up quickly).
 We advise prospective Institute participants to first FAX or email all the papers to our office.
 Then MAIL us the originals (including a passport-sized photo).
 If you are interested, we advise you to apply immediately, realizing that details are subject to change.